 Social Determinants of Health

-Worldwide, health disparities are a stark and persistent problem that, in some cases, seems to be growing worse.
+Worldwide health disparities are a stark and persistent problem that seem to be growing worse.
 In the United States alone, the Centers for Disease Control and Prevention report that people with lower incomes have shorter lives and worse health than more affluent Americans, and gaps in life expectancy by socioeconomic status are increasing over time.
-Racial inequalities in health also persist: infants of black women are up to three times more likely to die than those born to women of other races.
+Racial inequalities in health also persist: Infants born to black women are up to three times more likely to die than those born to women of other races.

-Historically, understanding how health is impacted by social factors such as discrimination and stigmatization has been understudied.
+How health is impacted by social factors like discrimination and stigmatization has been historically understudied.
 But today, an increasing focus on health disparities by governmental bodies calls for a new generation of professionals who can translate scientific findings on these issues into policy and practice.

 Social Determinants of Health is open to Columbia MPH students in:

 - Population and Family Health

 Visit the Certificates Database to learn more about core and credit requirements.